Witt's cancellation theorem seen as a cancellation: Milnor and Bloch-Kato conjectures

 \subsection{Galois cohomology}

 Let $\overline{F}_ {sep}$ denote the separable closure of a field $F$ with characteristic not equal to $2$.
 One of the main goals of algebraic number theory and arithmetic geometry is to understand the structure of the absolute Galois group $G_{F} = \Gal(\overline{F}_ {sep} / F)$.
-To understand this group better one associates a cohomology theory to this group called \emph{Galois cohomology}, which is a graded object:
+To understand this group better one associates a cohomology theory to this group called \emph{Galois cohomology}, which is a graded object.
+(In this section we use only $\mathbb{F}_{2}$ coefficients because we are interested in connections of Galois cohomology with quadratic forms.
+However other coefficients also play an important role in Galois cohomology.
+See our remarks on the Bloch-Kato conjecture at the end of the next section.)

 The first two groups are easy to define. $H^{0}(F, \mathbb{F}_{2}) = \mathbb{F}_{2}$, and $H^{1}(F, \mathbb{F}_{2})$ is the group of continuous homomorphism from $G_{F}$ to $\mathbb{F}_{2}$.
-See \cite{Serre, NSW} for the general definition. $H^{*}(F, \mathbb{F}_{2})$ is also equipped with the structure of commutative ring.
+See \cite{NSW, Serre} for the general definition. $H^{*}(F, \mathbb{F}_{2})$ is also equipped with the structure of commutative ring.

 For certain fields $F$, Milnor proved \cite{Mil} the existence of a well-defined map

 and he showed that it is an isomorphism.
 In \cite{Mil} he asked if the same is true in general.
 For an arbitrary $F$, even showing that $e$ is a well-defined map is very hard.
 This problem, of showing that $e$ is a well-defined map and that it is an isomorphism for all $F$, is known as the \emph{Milnor conjecture on quadratic forms}.
 This problem has fascinated mathematicians and was eventually settled affirmatively in \cite{OVV}.